DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2022-10-18-adding-support-for-iqts.md

 ## Sections not included

-We’ve removed several sections from the standard record because they won’t make sense for iQTS.
+We’ve removed several sections from the standard record because they will not make sense for iQTS.
 These include funding, schools, and placements.

 There may be a need to collect placement information in the future - we’d have to do further design work to support international locations.